 Yes!
 For anyone motivated and willing to engage in therapy aimed towards realizing their most fulfilling path in life, this endeavor is significant.
 Therapy can be a life-changing process, either helping us fine-tune those areas in our lives that need a little help, or completely shifting the direction of our lives in a profound way.

 What is therapy like?

 Therapy is different for every person.
-Anna Gray Therapy offers online therapy sessions, very much like in-person sessions in terms of content.
+Anna Gray Therapy offers online therapy sessions, very much like in-person sessions in terms of content and session flow.
 Anna Gray would work with you to create a customized treatment plan during the initial intake assessment, guided not only by Anna’s expertise, but by the direction you want therapy to go and the kind of progress you seek to make.
 Anna does not solely impose goals for you, but rather likes to collaborate with you in this process in which you are both so intimately involved.

 How long will I need to attend therapy to feel better?

 This truly depends on you.
 If you know exactly what the issues are that you want to work on in therapy, it may be a shorter therapeutic course than if you feel a general sense of discontent with your life.
 On the other hand, sometimes people know exactly what the issue is that is hindering their sense of joy, and are not entirely ready to address them yet.
-Either way, we can work together to determine the right course of action as we create your customized treatment plan specific to meeting your personal needs.
+Either way, we can work together to determine the right course of action as we create your customized treatment plan specific to addressing your personal needs.
 Sometimes therapeutic goals can be achieved in as little as several months, and sometimes there is more work to be done after several years.
 Each person and situation is unique.

 Is this practice inclusive?
 Is it only for women?